KeirLoire/topwar-chat-spy/doc/websocket_guide.md

 10. Extract all BIN files using 7-Zip. (some files may fail to extract, not sure why?)

-11. Open a Editing Tool to the directory where the files are extracted.
+11. Open an Editing Tool to the directory where the files are extracted.
     - Visual Code or something similar that is capable of searching through multiple files.

 12. Search for files containing `"c":651`. (this is the action for getting alliance rank list)